What parents and students should expect in our classrooms:

 Goal setting is important and all students need to be encouraged to take risks.
 Students should learn as much from failures, as they do success.
 Having the confidence to tackle increasingly difficult work is important in school and in life.

 Engagement in activities that build self-worth and purpose, are as important as academic achievement.
-Students should expect to be pushed to take pride in thier work.
+Students should expect to be pushed to take pride in good work.

 Christel House Academy leadership believes: